timgavin/cloud-files-image-gallery/readme.md

 ##Installation

-**Update:** [I created this blog post](http://timgavin.name/tuts/uploading-to-rackspace-cloud-files/) that's a little more detailed than the instructions below.
+**Update:** [I created this companion blog post](http://timgavin.name/tuts/uploading-to-rackspace-cloud-files/), which is more detailed than the instructions below.

 1. Download the `.zip` file
 1. Create a new mySQL database named `open-cloud` and import the tables in `open-cloud.sql`